Meggm0/athom.zipato/README.md

-This app adds support for the Zipato zwave plus motion sensor and the Zipato RGBW led bulb to Homey.
+This app adds support for the Zipato zwave plus motion sensor, Zipato RGBW led bulb and RFID mini keypad to Homey.